At VG247 we spend a shed load of time playing games. Here’s our picks for the best gear for doing so.

 Outside of the PC case itself, here’s some picks for devices I use regularly during both PC and Console gaming:

 This monitor is an absolute beast.
 It supports full 4K resolution on a gorgeous IPS display, supports NVIDIA G-Sync tech, and as well as the DisplayPort 1.2 connectors I use it also has HDMI 1.4 for connecting up consoles, plus a bunch of stuff I admittedly don’t use like USB ports and built-in speakers.
-The only downside of this display is that it lacks HDR – but a version with that is on the way.
-If only I could justify the upgrade… (I can’t).
+It also has HDR, which is always a bit of a nightmare to configure in Windows but worth it in supporting games.
 At 27 inches, it’s about as big as I would ever go for a desk-based monitor.
 I also use a lower-end monitor as a second screen.

 Keyboard: Corsair K70 LUX RGB